bjornfix/codextest/README.md

 - **Worldwide coverage** – 225 jurisdictions are preloaded using the Tax Foundation worldwide corporate tax rate dataset, enriched with operating cost and foundation heuristics for every entry.
-- **Flat-file updates** – Refresh the dataset by editing the JSON directly or regenerating it with the bundled PHP script; no control panel or database required.
+- **Token-protected updates** – Refresh the dataset with the in-app management form (secured by an environment token) or by editing the JSON directly; no database required.

-> **Why no in-app editing?** To keep production deployments safe, the browser
-> management form has been removed.
-Update `data/jurisdictions.json` directly or
-> rerun the PHP rebuild script whenever you need to publish changes.

 ## Quick start